Cyfrin/advanced-defi-2024/curve-v1.md

 > - What is Curve AMM
 > - How is it different from Uniswap v2 and v3?

-- TODO: course intro
+- Course intro
-  - optional (uni v2, uni v3, DeFi, python)
-- TODO: lead instructor
+- Lead instructor
-- TODO: best practices
+- Best practices
-  - TODO: project setup, how to run exercises
 - Curve intro
-  - TODO: Curve v1 AMM intro -> add DAI / USDC explanation
 - [Comparison with Uniswap v2 and v3](./topics/amm/curve-v1/comparisons.md)

 ### Section 2 - Math